nachawat/skill-sample-nodejs-helloworld-fr/instructions/00-setup-hosted-skill.md

 > **Important**: You must successfully deploy the code before you can test it.

 ### Bravo !
 You have just created your first Skill backend from the Alexa Developer Console using Alexa Skill Kit (ASK) SDKv2 for Node.js.
-You will know test your Skill backend.
+Now, you will test your Skill backend.

-9. Navigate to the `Code` Tab and enter the following utterance in the simulator ```ouvre mon atelier```
+9. Navigate to the `Test` Tab and enter the following utterance in the simulator ```ouvre mon atelier```

 ![skill_test_simulator](./images/skill_test_simulator.png)